 When she is not working, she enjoys playing and refereeing ice hockey, playing video games, hiking, and training her Nova Scotia Duck Tolling Retriever, Hachi, in a variety of dog performance sports such as agility, rally, and barn hunt.

 Lesley Beck is a Veterinary Technician in neurology/neurosurgery.
 She received her bachelor’s degree in Veterinary Medical Technology from Mississippi State University in 2018.
 When she is not working, she enjoys kayaking, gardening, and spending time with her Greyhound, Power.
 She is also taking classes to become proficient in American Sign Language.

 Stephanie Gilliam is a senior veterinary technician in neurology/neurosurgery and small animal physical rehabilitation.
 She also serves as an adjunct clinical instructor in the Department of Veterinary Medicine and Surgery.

 She received an associate’s degree in veterinary technology from Jefferson College in Hillsboro, Missouri, and canine rehabilitation therapy certification from the University of Tennessee.
 After receiving a bachelor’s degree in veterinary technology from St. Petersburg College in Florida, Gilliam became a veterinary technician specialist in neurology.

-She is pursuing a master of biomedical science degree with an emphasis in veterinary medicine and surgery through the MU CVM’s online master’s program, and is an organizing committee member of the proposed Academy of Physical Rehabilitation Veterinary Technicians.
+She is pursuing a master of biomedical science degree with an emphasis in veterinary medicine and surgery through the MU CVM’s online master’s program.

 Gilliam has presented at national meetings for veterinary practitioners and technicians, and received first-place honors in case presentations at the American College of Veterinary Internal Medicine forum in 2009.
 She was named a Service Champion by the MU Staff Advisory Council in 2014.